bigdelys/manyfesto/README.md

 For example, imagine you want to create a machine learning system to detect fraudulent transactions.
 The customer, e.g., a bank, provides you with
 20 files, 15 of them containing legitimate transactions and 5 containing fraudulent ones.
 Transaction type is encoded in file names, along with some other information (date range).

-So far these files are easy to manage: you can place them in two folders (fraudulent or not), or write a few lines of code to infer transaction classes from their names at load time.
+So far these files are easy to manage: you can place them in two folders (`fraudulent` and `legitimate`), or write a few lines of code to infer transaction classes from their names at load time.
 As you analyze these files, you find some quality issues with a subset of them and report this to the bank.
 After a while, they send you a new set of files with improved pre-processing.
 This new set contains improved versions of the problematic subset plus some new files.
-But unfortunately, it has a slightly different naming convention, different enough that requires new code to process it.
+But unfortunately, it has a slightly different naming convention and requires new code to process it.

 As the project continues, this process repeats a few more times, resulting in multiple folders, each containing files with a slightly different naming convention.
 Now you need to keep track of several values for each file: the order it was received from the bank, its naming convention and whether it contains fraudulent transactions.
-This problem is often addressed by having multiple `if/else` statements in the import code.
+This problem is often addressed by having multiple `if/else` statements and execution branches in the import code.
 Unfortunately, this solution is neither elegant nor very scalable.

-Manyfesto offers an alternative solution: all metadata is obtained in a single line of code by calling Manyfesto.
+Manyfesto offers an alternative solution: all metadata is obtained in a single line of code.
 To specify how metadata is to be extracted, you create a small YAML file is each folder.
-Common metadata or extraction rules can be placed on the parent folder and are inherited by subfolders.
+Common metadata or extraction rules can be placed in the parent folder and are inherited by subfolders.
-The advantages of this are:
+The advantages of this approach are:
 1. It is declarative: metadata `(key:value)` sets and naming conventions are defined alongside the data files.
 2. Inheritance of metadata and rules from parent folders in Manyfesto enables factorization, promoting a more intuitive organization of data files in nested directories.
 3. Facilitates data sharing: folders annotated with Manyfesto are self-describing.
 As long as the meanings of keys and values is understood across parties, there is no need to write a document to explain how files are named and organized in folders.